NetCIL Client User Guide

 Data Entry – Inventory

-Any pre-configured letter can be sent from the Personal Information (People) screen.
-To do so, press the Letter button near the bottom of the screen, select the appropriate letter name from the pop-up menu, and press “OK”.
+Any pre-configured letter can be sent from the People screen.
+To do so, press the Send Letter button near the bottom of the screen, select the appropriate letter name from the pop-up menu, and press OK.
 A copy of the letter will be queued for printing.

 You can also generate an e-mail message to an individual from within the People form.
 If you have entered a valid address in the e-mail field, double-click the field, and if your workstation is properly configured, an e-mail message will be generated for you to edit.
 If you send the message, a record will be written to the individual’s history notes to indicate the time that the message was sent.
 If you are unable to generate an e-mail message, then your workstation mail system has not been properly configured.
 Contact your system administrator for further assistance.